NoemGir/Messaging-app/README.md

 A client can send messages and subscribe to different topics.
 We have the possibility to see all the messages received by the clients.

 This project is designed primarily for training in Docker utilization.

+/!\ BEWARE /!\  starting the containers can take a little bit of time due to waiting for the mysql database to be healthy

 ### Specifications